 ChatGPT Images is useful when there is no source to protect: a campaign concept, an illustration style, a new background, a visual metaphor, or an edit to an existing image.
 That boundary is the point.
 Highlightly's promise is source in, verified material out, branded asset ready to publish.

 Start with Highlightly when the input is evidence or when the output needs more than a pretty image.
-Highlightly can turn a URL, PDF, document, pasted article, search result, or YouTube transcript into source-backed cards, polished repurposed assets, screenshots, carousels, captions, and export-ready PNGs.
+Highlightly can turn a URL, PDF, document, pasted article, search result, YouTube link, or transcript into source-backed cards, polished repurposed assets, screenshots, carousels, captions, and export-ready PNGs.

 ChatGPT Images vs Highlightly: workflow comparison